fbaligand/kibana-enhanced-table/README.md

   - Ability to define filter bar width
 - Support for a new bucket type : 'Split Cols'.
 It lets to create a pivot table
   - When combined with computed columns, each computed column can be added per split column or after all split columns
+  - Ability to sort split columns (by split column value)
 - Hide CSV export links (when checked, it will hide 'Raw' and 'Formatted' export links)
 - Change CSV export encoding (ex: `iso-8859-1`)
 - Full CSV export: in Document Table vis, ability to download full data in Elasticsearch, not only displayed data in the table (Kibana 7.7+)